 Route 66 Bridge Feasibility Study

 The U.S. Route 66 Bridge over the Meramec River in the City of Eureka in St. Louis County, Missouri is an historic bridge, 1,008 feet long that connects two pieces of the Missouri Department of Natural Resources’ Route 66 State Park.
 This bridge built in 1931 has a unique Warren Truss support structure (one of four in Missouri), but is in great disrepair.
 The bridge decking was removed in 2010 to help preserve the support structure by taking the weight off the aging truss.
-The owner of the bridge, the Missouri Department of Transportation, plans to demolish what remains of the bridge structure in early 2017.
-If a viable redevelopment plan comes forward before the end of 2016, their funds for demolition can go to that plan.
+The owner of the bridge, the Missouri Department of Transportation, had plans to demolish the remaining bridge structure this year if a viable redevelopment plan had not been established by the end of 2016.

 Great Rivers Greenway, the regional greenways district formed to strengthen the St. Louis region by connecting people to their rivers, parks and communities through a network of greenways, identifies this area as a connection in their River Ring plan.
 In partnership with stakeholders, Great Rivers Greenway completed a feasibility study for the bridge to determine the options and costs involved including making the bike/pedestrian connection (four options) and preserving the Warren Truss structure (two of those four).
 Click the link below to see the full costs and available resources of partners – the funding gap between available funds and those needed range from $3.32 to $7.46 million.